Resources for Writers

 - Test and retest your recipe to make sure it works.
 Make sure you’re not writing in shorthand, skipping a step, or leaving out an ingredient.

-Dianne's book, Will Write for Food: The Complete Guide to Writing Cookbooks, Blogs, Reviews, Memoir, and More, is a very popular reference book for food writers and food bloggers.
-It has won two international awards from the Cordon D'Or and the Gourmand World Cookbook
+Dianne’s book is a very popular reference book for food writers and food bloggers.
+It has won two international awards from the Cordon D’Or and the Gourmand World Cookbook Awards.